Temporary (Nonimmigrant) Workers

 Federal U.S. Tax Information

-Aliens employed in the U.S. may have a U.S. Tax obligation.
-See the Internal Revenue Service (IRS) for more information.
+Aliens employed in the U.S. may have a U.S. tax obligation.
+See the Taxation of Nonresident Aliens page on the Internal Revenue Service (IRS) website for more information.

 |Nonimmigrant Classification for a Temporary Worker||Description||Nonimmigrant Classification for Dependent Spouses and Children of a Temporary Worker|